-- Using Weed-n-Feed, i.e., any product that's a combination of weed killer and lawn fertilizer, never gets enough of the weed killer to the tap root, so the dandelion survives.
+- Using Weed-n-Feed (or any product that's a combination of weed killer and lawn fertilizer) never gets enough of the weed killer to the tap root, so the dandelion survives.

-You can kill the dandelions with Roundup (or any other non-selective herbicide), but this will leave dead spots all over your lawn where the grass around the dandelions is also killed.
-So what is the only reasonable solution?
-It’s a two step approach that involves first lifting the dandelion off its root with a “weed digger” (that inexpensive fork-like tool), and then spraying a small amount (less than a teaspoon) of Weed-B-Gon into the small hole that you just lifted the dandelion out of, to kill the tap root.
+You can kill the dandelions with Roundup (or any other non-selective herbicide, such as vinegar), but this will leave dead spots all over your lawn where the grass around the dandelions is also killed.
+So the only reasonable solution is a two-step approach that involves first lifting the dandelion off its root with a “weed digger” (that inexpensive fork-like tool) and then spraying a small amount (less than a teaspoon) of Weed-B-Gon into the small hole that you just lifted the dandelion out of, to kill the taproot.

-That’s right.
-The solution takes some work.
-But if you are determined, it won’t take that long to walk around your yard, bending over to lift out the dandelion, then kill the tap root with the sprayer in your other hand.
+That solution does take some work.
+But if you are determined, it won’t take that long to walk around your yard, bending over to lift out the dandelion, then killing the tap root with the sprayer in your other hand.

 When you get done, take satisfaction that you figured out how to have the "best lawn in town" while still minimizing the chemicals used to just the small amount needed to kill the root (instead of wasting most of it).
 This makes it safer for the children and pets who play on your lawn.

-What's so odd about the Japanese knotweed story is that, despite it's being so common and so problematic, very few homeowners (even those plagued with it on their land) could identify it for you even if their lives depended on it.
+What's so odd about Japanese knotweed is that, despite it's being so common and so problematic, very few homeowners (even those plagued with it on their land) could identify it for you even if their lives depended on it.
 This weed lacks name recognition, plain and simple.
-And that's unfortunate, because if you don't know the name of a weed, you can't very well Google it to learn how to fight it properly, now can you?
+And that's unfortunate because if you don't know the name of a weed, you can't very well Google it to learn how to fight it properly.

 Organic Bittersweet Control